strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 1. Type `Hello World!` in the _Title_ field.
 2. Type `My very first article with Strapi` in the _Description_ field.
 3. Write a few lines in the _Content_ field.
 If you're lacking some inspiration, just type `This is my first blog article with Strapi and using it feels like a breeze!`.
-4. Scroll down, pick a date in the _PublishedAt_ field.
-5. Finally, add a picture in the _Image_ field.
+4. Scroll down and add a picture in the _Image_ field.

 #### Choose an author and a category for your article